 Have any preclinical (laboratory or animal) studies been conducted using laetrile?

 Preclinical studies have been done with laetrile either alone or combined with other substances.
 These studies tested the benefits of laetrile against cancer, the side effects of laetrile treatment, where and how laetrile breaks down in the body, and how laetrile and its breakdown products leave the body.
 Laboratory and animal studies have shown mixed results on the anticancer effects of laetrile (amygdalin).

-Other studies have reported a response to amygdalin:
+Other studies have reported the following responses to amygdalin:

-- One study reported tumor response in mice when amygdalin was given with enzymes and vitamin A, but not when given alone.
+- One study reported tumor response in mice with mammary tumors when amygdalin was given with enzymes and vitamin A, but not when given alone.

 Have any clinical trials (research studies with people) of laetrile been conducted?